-- 1. Bake Use to select Bake feature. - 2.
-Broil Use to set Broil feature. - 3.
-Self Clean (some models) Use to with arrow keys to set self clean cycle of 2 or 3hours. - 4.
-Set Clock Use with arrow keys to set the time of day. - 5.
-Oven on indicator light The oven light will glow each time the oven turns on to maintain the set oven temperature. - 6.
-Preheat light The preheat light will glow when the oven is preheating or if the desired temperature is reset higher than the actual oven temperature. - 7.
-Door locked The door locked light will flash when the oven door locks and unlocks, when the oven door lockout is active, or when the self clean cycle feature is active. - 8.
-Up and Down arrows Use with the feature or function keys to set oven temperature, Bake Time, Start Time, clean time, and setting or adjusting the clock and minute timer.
+- Control Lock Use to lock oven door and lock all oven controls. - 2.
+Bake Use to select bake feature. - 3.
+Broil Use to set Broil feature. - Oven Light Use to turn on internal light when checking on food.
+Also will turn on when the oven door is open. - 5.
+Self Clean Use to with arrow keys to set self clean cycle of 2 or 3 hours. - 6.
+Set Clock Use with arrow keys to set the time of day. - Oven on indicator light The oven light will glow each time the oven turns on to maintain the set oven temperature. - 8.
+Preheat light The preheat light will glow when the oven is preheating or if the desired temperature is reset higher than the actual oven temperature. - Door locked The door locked light will flash when the oven door locks and unlocks, when the oven door lockout is active, or when the self clean cycle feature is active. - 10.
+Up and Down arrows Use with the feature or function keys to set oven temperature, bake time, start time, clean time, and setting or adjusting the clock and minute timer. - 11.
+Timer on-off Use to set or cancel the minute timer.
+The minute timer does not start or stop any cooking function.
+Timer on-off is used to set the continuous bake function.